jimhigson/oboe.js/writing/main/1_Abstract.md

 Abstract
 ========

-A javascript REST client library targeting both Node.js and web browsers, incorporating http streaming, pattern matching, and progressive JSON parsing with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between
+A Javascript REST client library targeting both Node.js and web browsers, incorporating http streaming, pattern matching, and progressive JSON parsing with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between